mohammadroghani/mohammadroghani.github.io/_pages/about.md

     <br>
 </div>

+Recipient of the **Dantzig-Lieberman Operations Research Graduate Fellowship 2024**.\
 Recipient of the **Krishnan Shah Graduate Fellowship 2023**.\
 Recipient of the **Charles and Katharine Lin Graduate Fellowship 2022**.\
 Recipient of the **Eltoukhy Family Graduate Fellowship 2021**.\